- IEEE Wireless Standard for up to 54Mb/s in the 5GHz bands

 - A computer program which waits for a client to connect over the network so that it can provide some data. e.g. a web server provides HTML data to a browser so that it can render a web page to the user

 - Service Set Identifier: a 1-32 byte string, typically presented as the network name

 - Signal to Noise Ratio: the ratio, typically in Decibels, of the signal level to noise as received by the radio.
 Higher S/N ratios are better.

-- Transmission Control Protocol: provides for reliability, windowing and ordering on top of lossy IP networks
+- The Transmission Control Protocol: provides for reliability, ordering and flow control on top of lossy IP networks

 - User Datagram Protocol: provides for simple, but unreliable and un-windowed communication on top of IP